underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-functions.md

   }
 ```

-We can summon instances of `Second`
+We can summon instances using `Second.apply`:
-subject to similar constraints to `Last`.
-If we try to summon an instance for an incompatible `HList`,
-resolution fails and we get a compile error:

 ```tut:book:invisible
 import Second._